ShitalMagar-dev/Frontend_Project/README.md

 # Frontend_Project
-basic project using html and css
+this is a project created by using basic  html and css